-Bristol MindLine aims to offer a confidential service.
-We do not record calls nor callers’ phone numbers.
+Bristol MindLine and MindLine Trans+ aim to offer a confidential service.
+We do not record calls nor callers’ phone numbers, although we do take anonymous data to monitor trends for funding and quality control purposes.
 However, there are some circumstances in which information you disclose may need to be passed to another agency.

 Circumstances in which information you disclose may need to be passed to another agency include: